giuseppe-exads/hackathon-documentation-assistant/BE/documentation-assistant/README.md

 npm start
 ```

-Open your browser to http://localhost:3000/api/categories
+Open your browser to http://localhost:5000/api/categories (the port number can vary).
+If the command return documents the test is ok.

 ## License